RifkyA911/RifkyA911/README.md

 📃 I'm currently interested to learning:

+- Advance fullstack Web development
+- Linux Enviroment
-- image processing with deep learning
+- Image processing with AI deep learning
+- Network penetration
 <h3 id="Perform">💻 Basic Skills :</h3>
-Tools, languages, and other things that I like to work with.
+Programming Languages, Development Tools, and other things that I ever like to use work with.
 <br><br>
 <table>
     <tr>